sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/using-the-workbench.md

 ![Your first 3D model](/img/tutorial/first-model.png)

-Congratulation you have built your first model with replicad!
+Congratulations, you have built your first model with replicad!

 :::tip